couchbase/build-tools/dockerhub/update-unofficial-images/README.md

 - **-r, --registry**: Specify the registries to be checked (available options are `docker` and `redhat`)
 - **-l, --log-level**: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Defaults to INFO.

+### Skipping Rebuilds

+The utility checks for a `.norebuild` file at `http://releases.service.couchbase.com/builds/releases/${PRODUCT}/${VERSION}/.norebuild`.
+If this file exists for a specific product/version combination, that version will not be flagged for rebuild even if the base image is newer.

 ### Project structure

 - **src/**: Contains the main source code, including modules for metadata handling, Dockerfile parsing, registry interaction etc.